Site icon fundsforNGOs

 How to Apply

-1. Form a consortium with public and private partners.
+1. Form a consortium: Include relevant stakeholders from public and private sectors

-2. Identify unmet healthcare needs based on disease burden, economic impact, or transformative potential.
+2. Define project scope: Focus on unmet health needs with clear disease burden, economic impact, or transformational potential

-4. Conduct a landscape analysis to avoid duplication and identify synergies with existing initiatives.
+3. Conduct landscape analysis: Ensure no duplication and identify synergies with existing initiatives

 Common Mistakes to Avoid

-Yes, entities from non-associated third countries and international organisations are eligible if they meet Horizon Europe rules.
+Yes, entities from non-associated third countries may participate if they comply with Horizon Europe rules.

 Conclusion